beskar-cloud/infra-config/roles/systemd_unit_manager/README.md

 Each dictionary contains the following keys:

 - `name` (string): The name of the systemd service.
-- `raw` (string): The raw systemd unit configuration for the service.
+- `configuration` (string): The systemd unit configuration for the service.
 - `state` (string): The desired state of the service (`started`, `stopped`, `restarted` and `absent` ).
 - `enabled` (boolean): Whether the service should be enabled (`true` or `false`).